jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## The Job

-  + As Gene said, the thing that can't be taught is to think creatively about all the cool stuff you can do with this data, frame it in a way that is specific, actionable
+  + The thing that can't be taught is to think creatively about all the cool stuff you can do with this data, frame it in a way that is specific, actionable
   + Most jobs require a combination of DM and coding skills
   + Companies don't need just "idea people", need "idea + execution"